GBADsInformatics/Data-Stories-Dashboard/README.md

 ### Files
 Files required for functionality:
 ```
-├─requirements.txt       - Required dependancies
+├─requirements.txt       - Required dependencies
 ├─index.py               - Contains the callbacks for the comments section
 ├─utils/
-│ ├─newS3TicketLib.py    - To connect to the amazon services, access comments data
+│ ├─newS3TicketLib.py    - To connect to the Amazon services, access comments data
 │ ├─rds_functions.py
 │ └─secure_rds.py
 └─layouts/
-  └─comments_section.py  - Contains the dash/html/style components of the comments section
+  └─comments_section.py  - Contains the dash/HTML/style components of the comments section
 ```

-### How to add comments section into other dashboards
+### How to add comments section to other dashboards
 1. Copy the `comments_section.py`, `newS3TicketLib.py`, `rds_functions.py`, `secure_rds.py` files or ensure that the functions are the same.
-2. Copy contents of the **"COMMENT CALLBACK"** section [lines 263-366], AWS session establishment [lines 20-23] and appropriate imports from the `index.py` file into the appropriate location in the new dashboard file structure (usually still index.py)
+2. Copy contents of the *"COMMENT CALLBACK"* section [lines 263-366], AWS session establishment [lines 20-23], and appropriate imports from the `index.py` file into the appropriate location in the new dashboard file structure (usually still index.py)
-3. Change the all callback input values to match the sidebar id values of the new dashboard.
+3. Change all the callback input values to match the sidebar *id* values of the new dashboard.

-  - '''E.g. *update_comment_table*'s callback input value of **"demographic"** should match the appropriate sidebar id for the new dashboard (e.g. **demographic** changed to **choice** in the PopulationDasboardV2 because thats the first sidebar value id).
-Vice-versa for animal, table, year etc.'''
+    e.g. *`update_comment_table`*'s callback input value of *"demographic"* should match the appropriate sidebar id for the new dashboard (e.g. *demographic* changed to *choice* in the PopulationDasboardV2 because that's the first sidebar value id).
+Vice-versa for *animal, table, year*, etc.

-4. Change dashboard entry in the *querystring* to the new dashbaord name (no spaces).
-The *tablename LIKE* part of the SQL query matches the how the tablename is stored in the comment file in the database.
+5. Change the *"dashboard"* entry in the *querystring* to the new dashboard name (no spaces).
+The *tablename LIKE* part of the SQL query matches how the tablename is stored in the comment file in the database.
 Ensure this format matches the string in *update_comment_table* callback function.
-5. Ensure dependencies from `requirements.txt` are added to the new dashaboard
+6. Ensure dependencies from `requirements.txt` are added to the new dashboard